-A conservatory is a place of tradition, and the commitment and focus required of students who enter a conservatory have not changed in centuries.
-But the music industry has evolved dramatically during the last few decades.
-Musicians today must be artistically flexible, conversant in technology, and prepared to work in multiple genres in order to function as creative and autonomous professionals.
+A conservatory is a place of tradition, and the commitment and focus required of students who enter a conservatory remains consistent.
+But the music professions have evolved dramatically during the last few decades.
+To succeed today, musicians must be artistically flexible, conversant in technology, and prepared to work in multiple genres in order to function as creative and autonomous professionals.

 Programs in the Conservatory of Music are designed to guide students toward musical mastery and launch them on the path to rewarding professional careers.
 With an enrollment of approximately 450 undergraduate and graduate students, the conservatory offers small classes and close interaction with a stellar faculty of professional musicians, composers, and producers.
 Music students also have numerous opportunities to perform and have their work presented in a range of venues on campus, in the local community, and in New York City.